Friendika has unlimited profiles. You may use different profiles to show different "sides of yourself" to different audiences.

 Without this basic information, you could get very lonely here.
 Most people (even your best friends) will not try and connect with somebody that has a fake name or doesn't contain a real photo.

 In addition, if you'd like to meet people that share some general interests with you, please take a moment and add some "Public Keywords" to your profile.
 Such as "music, linux, photography" or whatever.
 You can add as many keywords as you like.
 Without this, people with similar interests may never know it unless you stumble across them through another friend.

 Your default or public profile is also shown to contacts on other networks, since they do not have the ability to view your private profiles.
-Only members of the Friendica network can see alternate/private profiles.
+Only members of the Friendika network can see alternate/private profiles.

-To create an alternate profile, select "Profiles" from the menu of your Friendica site.
+To create an alternate profile, select "Profiles" from the menu of your Friendika site.
 You may edit an existing profile, change the profile photo, or create a new profile.
 You may also create a "clone" of an existing profile if you only wish to change a few items but don't wish to enter all the information again.

 To assign a profile to specific persons, select the person from your "Contacts" page and click the pencil "Edit" icon.
 You will find a dropdown box listing the various profiles available.
 If this box is not selectable, the person is not in a supported network and cannot be assigned a specific profile.